-This partnership and participation of the SDG's Kenya Forum is unprecedented and sets a new level of CSO/ government partnership in the national implementation of 2030 Agenda for sustainable development..
+This partnership and participation of the SDG's Kenya Forum is unprecedented and sets a new level of CSO/ government partnership in global policy review processes.
 We hope that the VNR process will establish a formal engagement framework that fully includes civil society as proactive participants in the ongoing process of domesticating the SDGs in Kenya as well as tracking of progress.